Mexican War of Independence: Prior challenges to crown rule

 There is evidence that even from an early period in post-conquest Mexican history, some began articulating the idea of a separate Mexican identity, though at the time this would have occurred only among elite Creole circles.
 Despite these murmurings of independence, serious challenges to Spanish imperial power before 1810 were rare and relatively isolated.

-One early challenge to crown authority came from Spanish conquistadors whose encomienda grants, rewards for conquest, were to be ended following the deaths of the current grant holders.
-The encomenderos' conspiracy included Don Martín Cortés, son of Hernán Cortés.
-Martín Cortés was exiled, and other conspirators were executed.
+One early challenge to crown authority came after the introduction of the New Laws in 1542 by Charles V, Holy Roman Emperor.
+Under these laws, the grants of the encomenderos were to be ended following the deaths of the current grant holders.
+The encomenderos' conspiracy included Don Martín Cortés, son of Hernán Cortés, who was exiled, with other conspirators executed.

-Another challenge to crown authority occurred in 1624 when elites ousted the reformist Viceroy Marqués de Gelves, who sought to break up rackets from which the elites profited and curtail opulent displays of clerical power.
+Another challenge to crown authority occurred in 1624 when elites ousted the reformist Viceroy Diego Carrillo de Mendoza, 1st Marquess of Gelves, who sought to break up crime rackets from which the elites profited and curtail opulent displays of clerical power.
 The viceroy was removed following an urban religious riot of Mexico City commoners in 1624 stirred up by the elites.
 The crowd, which was mostly Catholic, was reported to have shouted, "Long live the King!
-Love live Christ!
+Long live Christ!
 Death to bad government!
 Death to the heretic Lutheran [Viceroy Gelves]!
 Arrest the viceroy!"
 The attack was specifically against Gelves, seen as a bad representative of the crown, rather than against the monarchy or colonial rule itself.

 In 1642, there was a brief conspiracy to unite American-born Spaniards, blacks, Indians and castas against the Spanish crown and proclaim Mexican independence.
-The man seeking to bring about independendence called himself Don Guillén Lampart y Guzmán, an Irishman with the birthname William Lamport.
+The man seeking to bring about independence called himself Don Guillén Lampart y Guzmán, an Irishman with the birthname William Lamport.
 Lamport's conspiracy was discovered, and he was arrested by the Inquisition in 1642 and executed fifteen years later for sedition.
 Today, there is a statue of Lamport in the mausoleum at the base of the Angel of Independence in Mexico City.